ivanstudyblog/ivanstudyblog.github.io/_pages/search.md

 ## October

 - Organised a small Discord community (~30 people) to follow along the scikit-learn MOOC.
 It's a great resource and I wanted to help others learn from it as well as it was amazingly helpful during my preparation for the scikit-learn certification exams
 - Read The Vital Question by Nick Lane - it was recommended by A. Karpathy many times so I decided to give it a go.
 As someone with super basic chemistry/biology knowledge (from high school), the book was hard to follow at times so from my first read I learned how unlikely it was that smart living creatures began to exist in some hot vent 3.5-4 billion years ago
+- Read The Social Contract by Jean-Jacques Rousseau (more books out of my comfort zone :D )

 ## September